ga-wdi-boston/fundamentals-diagnostic/diagnostic.md

 Is the value of this expression `true` or `false`?
 Explain your answer.

 The left side of the statement evaluates to (true) and the right side evaluates to (false) so then we are analyzing true && false which evaluates to false.
-It is asking is this statement true and false which evaluates to false because it is two separate things.
+It is asking is this statement is true and false which evaluates to false because it is two separate things.

 ## Question 4